Gauss-Manin connection in disguise: Open Gromov-Witten invariants: Preliminaries

 by considering a filtration on $\Omega^{\bullet}_{X}$ and taking the spectral sequence associated to this filtration.
 Here, we need a relative version of this construction.
 If we have a smooth closed subvariety $Y\subset X$ for which the restriction of $\pi$ is smooth, it is not difficult to make the same construction and get a connection

-where $\mathcal{H}_{dR}^m(X, Y/S)$ is defined as above, by considering $\Omega^{\bullet}_{X,Y/S}$ and not $\Omega^{\bullet}_{X/S}$ (see Definition \ref{relative-derham-coho}, but considering $\Omega^{\bullet}_{X/S}$ and $\Omega^{\bullet}_{Y/S}$ instead of $\Omega^{\bullet}_{X}$ and $\Omega^{\bullet}_{Y}$).
+where $\mathcal{H}_{dR}^m(X, Y/S)$ is defined as above, by considering $\Omega^{\bullet}_{X,Y/S}$ and not $\Omega^{\bullet}_{X/S}$ (see Definition~\ref{relative-derham-coho}, but considering $\Omega^{\bullet}_{X/S}$ and $\Omega^{\bullet}_{Y/S}$ instead of $\Omega^{\bullet}_{X}$ and $\Omega^{\bullet}_{Y}$).
 This definition of the relative version of the Gauss-Manin connection is compatible with the long exact sequence of the pair and thus many computations from the absolute case can be transported to the relative case.
 The most important example would be the equality

 where $\delta$ is any cycle (absolute or relative).
-In order to compute the connection for the family $\sf S_{op}$, we will need differential relations among the periods and use \eqref{commute}.
-We consider, therefore, the nonhomogenous version of the Picard-Fuchs equation
+In order to compute the connection for the family $\sf S_{op}$, we will need differential relations among the periods and use~\eqref{commute}.
+We consider, therefore, the non-homogenous version of the Picard-Fuchs equation

-satisfied by the integral of a holomorphic three form on $X_\psi$ over the homology connecting the two curves $C_{\pm}$.
+satisfied by the integral of a holomorphic three-form on $X_\psi$ over the homology connecting the two curves $C_{\pm}$.
 Above, $z = \psi^{-5}$ and $\theta = z\del{z}$.
-The equation in the form above is in \cite[page 1170]{pand-wal-sol} using coordinates $t$ with $z = 5^{5}e^t$.
-Observe that if we consider the right hand side of \eqref{PFIH} to be zero, we get the classical equation appearing on \cite{CdlOGP} for which the periods given by integrals of the holomorphic three form over absolute homology classes are solutions.
+The equation in the form above is in~\cite[page 1170]{pand-wal-sol} using coordinates $t$ with $z = 5^{5}e^t$.
+Observe that if we consider the right-hand side of~\eqref{PFIH} to be zero, we get the classical equation appearing on~\cite{CdlOGP} for which the periods given by integrals of the holomorphic three form over absolute homology classes are solutions.